WYTHE COUNTY BOARD OF SUPERVISORS

 4.1 Annual Meeting.
 The first meeting held after the newly elected members of the Board have qualified, and the first meeting held of each succeeding year shall be known as the annual meeting.
 At such annual meeting, the Board shall establish the days, times, and places for the regular meetings of the Board for the ensuing twelve months.
 (Section 15.2-1416, Code of Virginia, 1950, as amended.)

 4.2 Regular Meetings.
-The Board shall meet in regular session on the second Tuesday and the fourth Tuesday of each month except the second regular meeting in June shall be held on Friday, June 28, 2019, the first regular meeting in November shall be held on Wednesday, November 13, 2019, and the second regular meeting in December shall be held on Friday, December 27, 2019.
+The Board shall meet in regular session on the second Tuesday and the fourth Tuesday of each month except the second regular meeting in June shall be held on Friday, June 30, 2023, the first regular meeting in November shall be Wednesday, November 15, 2023, and the second regular meeting of December shall be on Wednesday, December 27, 2023.
 The Board shall meet as shown on the approved Budget Calendar and Meeting Calendar and any subsequent revisions or by recessing any meeting and setting the date and time for continuation of that meeting by roll call vote.
 The Board may subsequently establish different days, times, or places for such regular meetings by passing a resolution to that effect.
 However, when the day established as a regular meeting day falls on a legal holiday or is cancelled due to inclement weather the meeting shall be held on the next regular business day, without action of any kind by the Board.
 (Section 15.2-1416, Code of Virginia, 1950, as amended.)

 4.3 Special Meetings.
 A special meeting of the Board shall be called either by the Chair or at the request of two or more members, which request shall be in writing addressed to the Clerk of the Board, specifying the time and place of the proposed special meeting and the matters to be discussed.
 Upon receipt of the request, the Clerk shall consult with the Chair and then immediately notify each member of the Board and the County Attorney, in writing, to attend the special meeting at the given time and place and for the given purpose.
 The notice shall specify matters to be discussed at the special meeting.
 No matters other than those specified in the notice shall be considered at such meeting unless all members are present and agree to such action by unanimous vote.
 (Section 15.2-1418 et al Code of Virginia, 1950, as amended.)